-To move with the times when it comes to new opportunities, the IT team must use modern services that allow breathing space from the daily grind.
-It is, of course, almost impossible to innovate when buried under a near-impossible workload of infrastructure updates and tech support calls.
-Moving with the times, then, means letting go of some of the mundane in order to create the brilliant.
+To embrace new opportunities, the IT team must use modern services that allow breathing space from the daily grind.
+It is, of course, almost impossible to innovate when buried under a near-impossible workload of infrastructure updates and tech support calls which have now only increased with more geographically dispersed teams.
+Moving with the times, then, means eliminating some of the mundane to create more of the brilliant.

-Device as a service options vary, but in the case of our CloudNow service, we chose to address the realities of organisations that are dealing with a generation of users that has high expectations in terms of mobility.
-Today’s users are accustomed to a level of choice in the devices they use, and expect the selection to be tailored to the needs of their role.
-That means no clunky old faithfuls being carted round by those seldom at a desk; instead, the reduction in size and weight is matched by the increase in performance and features of enterprise-level HP machines.
+Device as a service options vary, but in the case of our Devices on Demand service, we chose to address the realities of organisations that are dealing with a new world of users.
+Today’s users have high expectations and expect a certain level of choice when it comes to their devices, and they expect the selection to be tailored to the specific needs of their role.
+Today’s users need lightweight, highly mobile devices fit for work from anywhere.
+And the reduction in size and weight is matched only by the increase in performance and features of enterprise-level HP machines.

 For the IT department, the hero is the zero-touch concept.
 When a user needs a new machine and has obtained the necessary approval, they order through the Devices on Demand team, choosing from a pre-agreed range of devices.
 The machine is supplied quickly, pre-loaded with software such as Microsoft 365, and shipped directly to the user (wherever they may be), ready to use straight out of the box.
 If support is needed, they call the dedicated helpline, and this process continues throughout the life of the machine and eventual replacement.
 Updates and security patches are performed remotely, keeping staff productive and reducing the risk of cyber-crime.